 This classic amusement park beats all the other amusement parks in this state by a mile.
 The attention to detail is incredible in Disneyland, and it feels like you are truly entering a different world no matter what age you are.
 Word to the wise: holiday times and summertime are not for the crowd adverse.

 Located around 22 miles southeast of Los Angeles, this scenic island getaway provides a little something for everyone whether you want to have a spa day or fill your time with outdoor adventures.
 Catch the Catalina Express from Long Beach for a quick one-hour ride to the island.

 Griffith Observatory and Park

 For one of the best views of Los Angeles, take a quick hike up to the Griffith Observatory and witness how truly expansive this city is.
-Wander around the hiking trails to different observation points and make sure to get a classic photo of the Hollywood Sign in the backdrop.
+Wander around the hiking trails to different observation points and make sure to get a classic photo of the Hollywood Sign in the background.

 Pinnacles National Park